kevinloch/bsrender/README.md

 ## Key features

   - 3D translations/rotations of camera position/aiming using ICRS equitorial or Euclidian coordinates.
-  - Support for extremely large resolutions.
-8.2 gigapixel (128000x64000) downscaled to 32000x16000 has been successfully rendered with 512GB ram
+Camera can be placed anywhere in the Universe
   - Customizable camera resolution, field of view, sensitivity, white balance, color saturation, and gamma
-  - Camera color is accurately modeled with Planck spectrum and customizable bandpass filters for each color channel
   - Several raster projection modes are supported: lat/lon (equirectangular), Spherical (forward hemisphere centered), Spherical (front/rear hemispheres), Hammer, Mollewide
-  - Accurately modeled Airy disks provide photorealistic renderings of individual stars and clusters when enabled.
-This includes an optional aperture obstruction ratio.
-  - Stars can be filtered by parallax quality (parallax over error), distance from camera or target, and effective color temperature
+  - Stars can be filtered by parallax quality (parallax over error), distance from camera or target, and effective temperature
-  - Optional Anti-aliasing with configurable radius
-  - Optional Gaussian blur and/or Lanczos2 output scaling.
-This allows very high resolution renderings to be smoothed and downsampled on a server before downloading
-  - Optional skyglow with configurable intensity and color temperature
-  - Good performance when the data files can be cached in ram.
-On an AWS m6gd.12xlarge instance (48vcpu/192GBram) the full pq000 dataset (1.4B stars) can be rendered in 14 seconds at 2k resolution.
-The default pq010 data set (98M stars) renders in just 2 seconds
+  - Camera color is modeled with a Planck spectrum for the effective temperature of each star and customizable bandpass filters for each color channel
+  - Effective star temperature (color) is derived from Gaia bp/G and/or rp/G flux ratios for most stars
+  - 8 or 16 bits per color PNG output with selectable ICC profile and gamma (sRGB, Display-P3, Rec.
+2020), or raw linear RGB encoding
+  - Multithreading support with customizable number of threads
+  - Runtime configuration can be from any combination of compiled-in defualts, configuration file settings, command line flags, or CGI QUERY_STRING (if in CGI mode).
+The same option=value settings are used in all of these modes

+## Optional features

+- After aiming at target, separate controls are provided to pan and tilt away from target for maximum flexibility with aiming.
+Camera can also be rotated about it's view axis for desired orientation
 - Support for user-supplied stars.
-This can be used to add stars that are too bright or dim to have their parallax measured by the Gaia satellite.
-A sample external.csv is provided with the Sun and all stars brighter than magnitude 3 that are not included in the Gaia dataset or are not able to be imported into bsrender because they lack parallax and/or G-band flux
+A sample external database is provided with the Sun and all stars brighter than magnitude 3 that are not included in the Gaia dataset
-  - Effective star temperature (color) is derived from Gaia bp/G and/or rp/G flux ratios for most stars.
-  - 8 or 16 bits per color PNG output, with or without sRGB encoding gamma and colorspace info for either bit depth
+- Airy disks provide photorealistic renderings of individual stars and clusters when enabled
+- Gaussian blur and/or Lanczos2 output scaling.
+This allows high resolution renderings to be smoothed and downsampled on a server before downloading
+- Anti-aliasing, helpful when combining multiple frames into videos or simulating DSLR/MILC images
+- Skyglow for simulating views through Earth's atmosphere
-  - Sample web interface includes presets for a few camera targets and several common Hubble bandpass filter settings (along with typical LRGB)
+- A sample html/javascript interface includes presets for a few camera targets and several common Hubble bandpass filter settings (along with typical LRGB).
+Also allows copy/paste settings URL for sharing links to your rendering settings

 ## Memory requirements

 Using the full Gaia dataset with 1.4B stars requires at least 64GB of ram to run as fast as possible.
 This is for the operating system to cache the 46GB dataset in memory in addition to ram used by bsrender.
 Larger resolutions and/or use of blur or output scaling will increase memory requirements.
+Full 64-bit support allows for extremely large resolutions, limtied only by available ram and CPU time.
+128000x64000 downsampled to 3200x16000 has been rendered with 512GB ram.

 ## Installation